-Army Special Operations units place tremendous value in rucking.
-In the Army’s Special Forces Selection and Assessment Course (SFAS), and the subsequent Special Forces Qualification Course (SFQC), nearly all of the training events that the candidates will take part in are based around or involve carrying a rucksack with more and more weight and for longer and longer distances.
+Army Special Operations units place tremendous value on rucking.
+In the Army’s Special Forces Selection and Assessment Course (SFAS), and the subsequent Special Forces Qualification Course (SFQC), nearly all of the training events that the candidates are based around or involve carrying a rucksack of increasing weight and for increasingly longer distances.

 The rucksack is home for Special Operations

 A Green Beret candidate will develop a love-hate relationship with their ruck.
-That ruck will be like the mistress who is a total tease and that always leaves you coming back for more.
-They’ll be times when the thought of hoisting 100lbs of “light-weight gear” onto their backs once more will be the last thing they want to do.
-And yes, all of us have been there.
+They’ll be times when the thought of hoisting 100lbs of “lightweight gear” onto their backs once more will be the last thing they want to do.

 You’ll become so familiar with your own rucksack, you will recognize those squeaky little groans the pack makes when rubbing up against the frame and hear them in your sleep.
 And although everyone wears the same gear, soon you’ll be able to tell classmates apart in total darkness by the way their gear rides on their body and by their own particular gait.